robotframework/robotframework-RFCP-syllabus/basics-3-test_case_syntax.md

 ### Documentation

-Test case can be documentated by the `[Document]` setting.
+Test case can be documented by the `[Document]` setting.
 It allows free form documentation for a test case.
 Documentation is shown in the command line and in the resulting logs and reports.
 Documentation can be divided to several rows with syntax `(...)`. [[User Guide: Test case naming and documentation][UG Test case naming and documentation]], [[User Guide: Dividing data to several rows][UG Dividing data to several rows]]

 ### Tags